Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Results

 \subsection{Answer correctness}

 Synthetic benchmark answers must be accurate, a task made easier via the grounding documents that supply the necessary information.
-To verify generated answer accuracy, an LM scored each question-answer pair and its justification (1-10 scale) using the full context.
+To verify generated answer accuracy, an LM scored each question-answer pair and its justification (1-10 scale) using the full context as described in \Cref{sec:prop}.
 As shown in \Cref{fig:answer-correctness-and-explanation}, reasonably sized models scored above 9.5 in accuracy, with smaller models performing noticeably worse.
-While model size/capability generally correlates with desirable properties for synthetic data generation, notable exceptions (like gpt-4.1) are discussed later.
+While model size/capability generally correlates with desirable properties for synthetic data generation, notable exceptions (like gpt-4.1-mini) are discussed in Figure \ref{fig:eval_acc_correlation_gpt41_mini_b_appendix} of Appendix \ref{sec:correlation-appendix}.